Skip to main content

 • What will the surgery be like?

-• How will I pee after surgery?
+• Does my bladder need to be removed?
+If so, how will I pee after surgery?

 • What’s the goal of these treatments?